-- Cumulative GPA of 3.0 on a 4.0 scale Please refer to our entry requirements per country here. - English Language of IELTS 6.0 with no subtest less than 5.5, or equivalent.
+- Completed at least one year of study at the Partner and have achieved a minimum cumulative GPA of 3.0 on a 4.0 scale, B average or 75% as applicable\ Please refer to our entry requirements per country here. - English Language of IELTS 6.0 with no subtest less than 5.5, or equivalent.